evecraig/evecraig.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+PhD Student
+<a href="https://manoa.hawaii.edu/linguistics/"> Department of Linguistics </a>
+University of Hawai‘i at Mānoa

 I am a second-year PhD student on the language documentation track at UH Mānoa.